Katniss Everdeen: The Hunger Games

-As soon as they arrive, Peeta and Katniss are given three days of training and coaching with Haymitch and Effie.
-During this training, they form a bond with Rue, the 12-year-old female tribute from District 11, and have to appear close to each other on Haymitch's orders.
+As soon as they arrive, Peeta and Katniss are given two weeks of training and coaching with mentor Haymitch Abernathy and Capitol escort Effie Trinket.
+During this training, she forms a bond with Rue, the 12-year-old female tribute from District 11, and have to appear close to each other on Haymitch's orders.
 During their private training session, Katniss shoots an arrow at the Gamemakers' food, scoring her an 11 out of 12.

-During the Games, Katniss escapes a nest of genetically modified wasps called "tracker jackers", and allies with Rue.
-After healing Katniss's wounds from the tracker jacker venom with an apothecary remedy, Rue is killed by Marvel, the male tribute from District 1.
+During the Games, Katniss escapes the initial bloodbath without claiming the bow and arrows from the Cornucopia, the large structure in the center of the arena holding supplies for the Tributes.
+She is forced to hide in a tree after the Career pack—an alliance between the ultra-competitive Districts 1, 2, and 4—comes after her.
+She escapes by cutting a nest of genetically modified wasps called tracker jackers out of the tree, causing the wasps to attack the Careers and sting Katniss several times, causing her to experience extreme hallucinations and pass out, though she claims the bow and arrow from a fallen Career tribute before she does.
+After Rue heals Katniss's wounds from the tracker jacker venom with an apothecary remedy, she and Katniss become allies to destroy the Career pack's supplies.
+Afterwards, Rue is killed by Marvel, the male tribute from District 1, and dies in Katniss's arms.
+To defy the Capitol, Katniss arranges flowers around Rue's body before a hovercraft removes it from the arena.
 Later, the rules are changed so that if the remaining two tributes come from the same district, they will both become victors.
 Katniss hurries to find Peeta, who is seriously injured from saving Katniss from Cato.
 They resume their "star-crossed lovers" reputation, gaining sympathy from sponsors.
 The rule change is soon revoked, meaning there can only be one victor of the Hunger Games.
 Katniss suggests she and Peeta commit suicide by eating poisonous berries.
 The Gamemakers want at least one victor, so Katniss and Peeta are both declared victors of the 74th Hunger Games seconds before ingesting the berries.
 However, she is warned by Haymitch that her actions in the Games may come back to haunt her, while also realizing Peeta's feelings for her are genuine.